hoodiecrow/thtcl/README.md

 ![A global environment](/images/env1.png)

-During the call:
+During the call.
+Note how the global `r` is shadowed by the local one, and how the local environment links to the global one to find `*` and `pi`.

 ![A local environment shadows the global](/images/env2.png)

-After the call:
+After the call, we are back to the first state again.

 ![A global environment](/images/env1.png)

-Note how the global __r__ is shadowed by the local one, and how the local environment links to the global one to find __*__ and __pi__.
-After the call, we are back to the first state again.